 The question we should be asking is whether or not anthropogenic climate change has exacerbated Hurricane Harvey.
 In other words, have human actions made it worse and more damaging than it otherwise would have been?
 This we can confidently answer in the affirmative, for two reasons.

-Firstly, the sea level around the world is rising – and it’s actually rising faster around the Gulf of Mexico and Florida than almost anywhere else on Earth.
+Firstly, the sea level around the world is rising.
 Thanks to a combination of unprecedented amounts of terrestrial ice falling into the sea, and to the heat-driven expansion of the oceans, there’s no doubt about it: humanity is triggering an aquatic reclamation of the land.

 This affects the hurricane’s storm surge.
 Hurricanes are extremely low-pressure beasts, and when they appear over water, the sea level rises.
 If the sea level is already far higher than it should be, this storm surge will be far worse.
 Harvey’s was historic by any measure, and one expert described it as a “tsunami arriving in the middle of a hurricane.”